Sean-Dickey-thycotic-com/ssi-docs/witfoo/config/steps/int-witfoo.md

 <!-- Change the file name, title, and main topic to reflect the name of the integration product.
 Add the initial configuration steps, usually the initial integration setup steps. -->

-When configuring WitFoo to integrate with Secret Server, the following general steps need to happen:
+When configuring WitFoo to integrate with Secret Server, the general steps are:

 1. Configure Secret Server Syslog/CEF Advanced Settings.